-- 4.1.1 Major construction work of the third golf course were (i) permanent drainage/irrigation system installation work at southern part (Holes 11-16) and filling work central part (Holes 1, 2 and 17) of East Course, (ii) permanent closed low flow drainage system installation, (iii) irrigation system installation, (iv) sub-soil drains installation, (v) hydroseeding at the permanent slope/bare grounds, (vi) finishing work at permanent bridges, (vii) lakes construction and (viii) partial turfing at Hole 4. - 4.1.2 No dust suppression mitigation measure was provided for all rock breaking areas.
+- 4.1.1 Major construction work of the third golf course were (i) permanent drainage/irrigation system installation work at southern part (Holes 11-16) and cut-and-fill work central part (Holes 1, 2 and 17) of East Course, (ii) permanent closed low flow drainage system installation, (iii) irrigation system installation, (iv) sub-soil drains installation, (v) hydroseeding at the permanent slope/bare grounds, (vi) furnishing work at permanent bridges, (vii) lakes construction were completed and are undergoing testing and commissioning (except Lake near Hole 10) and (viii) turfing at Holes 4 and 6 during the reporting month. - 4.1.2 No dust suppression mitigation measure was provided for all rock breaking areas.
 Dust suppression measures for loading/unloading activities, rough shaping and haul road (truck traffic) were insufficient.
-The water source for dust suppression was mainly pumped from the downstream of the fresh water inland marsh, underground water generated near Lake 1D and downstream of stream A (during wet season). - 4.1.3 Implementation of temporary drains on site according to the TDMP.
-However, the water quality results at streams and fresh water inland marsh revealed that improvement and strengthen of temporary drainage system installed on site is required. - 4.1.4 Hydroseeding at scar areas within the East Course was completed before March 2007.
-However, some areas were required re-hydroseeding and will follow up with shrub planting.
-Vegetation stockpiles, general refuse and construction waste stockpiles were temporary stored at Hole 2 and not disposed off-site after accumulation during this reporting month.
-The Contractor was reminded to dispose all other remaining construction wastes gradually off-site and submitted the trip tickets record (construction/general waste, disposal record for chemical toilets and chemical waste) for our reference. - 4.1.5 Reinstated Stream B2 buffer zone was carried out in March 2007 by planting native shrub.
-According to the site observation, some of the newly planted shrubs were dried up and dead.
-More frequent watering and fertilizer may be required. - 4.1.6 Insufficient mobile toilets were available on site at remote areas, only few units were located at the southern portion of construction site. - 4.1.7 No dredging work has been carried out near to the existing pier for the desalination plant pipelines.
+The water source for dust suppression was mainly pumped from downstream of Stream A only. - 4.1.3 Implementation of temporary drains on site was not according to the general principles of TDMP.
+In addition, the water quality results at all identified streams and fresh water inland marsh revealed that improvement and strengthen of temporary drainage system installed on site is required. - 4.1.4 Hydroseeding at scar areas within the East Course was completed before March 2007.
+However, some areas were required re-hydroseeding (due to soil erosion after rain and died out) and will be planted with native shrub.
+Vegetation stockpiles, general refuse and construction waste stockpiles were temporary stored at Hole 1 and part of it was disposed off-site during this reporting month.
+The Contractor was reminded to dispose all other remaining construction waste, disposal record for chemical toilets and chemical waste) for our reference. - 4.1.5 Disposal of temporary stored wastewater from the CHEC's temporary sewage treatment plant was carried out on 28 May 2007.
+The storage tank containing sewage water was transported by barge the Contractor's compound to Tsueng Kwan O for temporary storage before disposed by licenced Contractor. - 4.1.6 Buffer zone incident was occurred at Stream C in early May 2007 since Stream B2 buffer zone vegetation clearance occurred in November 2006.
+Stream C buffer zone was reinstated similar to the Stream B2 buffer zone by planting of native shrubs.
+The Contractor was reminded to maintain the buffer zone with sufficient watering and fertilizers application if required. - 4.1.7 Insufficient mobile toilets were available on site at remote areas, only few units were located at the southern portion of construction site. - 4.1.8 No dredging work has been carried out near to the existing pier for the desalination plant pipelines.
 Summary of implementation status is provided in Annex D.